EricBalingit/game-programming-md/src/chapter-1_1.md

 sees what we have written?
 This is important to consider when writing programs.
 Even at this very early stage of your education in programming, you should always try to keep in the back of your mind some notion of what the computer is actually trying to do with the code that you give to it.
+Everyone who programs, at some point, uses someone else's example and works with objects or structures that are unfamiliar.
+If you are confused about what a piece of code is doing, ask!  <a class="external" href="http://stackoverflow.com/">Stack Overflow</a>
+is a great place to find answers to questions you may have or post questions where the already provided answers do not exactly help with your specific question.

+#### The Logic of Loops

+#### Say Hello to George Boole

 <br>
 <br>